 Yet despite the overall accomplishments, mistakes were made.
 The Pentagon's handling of the al Qaeda and Taliban detainees at Guantanamo Bay, Cuba, was one of them.
 Whether these men should have been designated as prisoners of war can be debated.
 Neither group fought for a recognized government, and al Qaeda fighters satisfied virtually none of the standard criteria associated with soldiers.
 The Bush administration's decision not to designate the detainees as pows is thus understandable, particularly since it did not want to be forced to repatriate them once hostilities in Afghanistan ended.
 But it probably would have been wiser to accord the detainees pow rights initially, until a military tribunal could determine them ineligible for pow status, as the Geneva Conventions stipulate.
+The pow issue aside, the administration's initial reluctance to guarantee the basic

 The pow issue aside, the administration's initial reluctance to guarantee the basic protections of the Geneva Conventions to Taliban soldiers and its continued refusal to apply them to al Qaeda were unwise.
-These decisions fostered the impression to apply them to al Qaeda were unwise.
-Inese decisions lostered the impression that the detainees were not being treated humanely.
+These decisions fostered the impression that the detainees were not being treated humanely.
 This perception was wrong, but it became prevalent.
 Rumsfeld had to go on the defensive after photos circulated around the world showing shackled prisoners kneeling before their open-air cells; Joint Chiefs of Staff Chairman General Richard Myers talked somewhat hyperbolically about how the detainees might gnaw through hydraulic cables on airplanes if not forcibly restrained; and some Pentagon officials even suggested that the detainees did not necessarily deserve Geneva treatment, given the crimes of al Qaeda on September 11.
-But Rumsfeld's comments came too late, and America's image in
+But Rumsfeld's comments came too late, and America's image in the Arab world in particular took another hit.

+on September 11.
+But Rumsteid's comments came too late, and rumerie's image in the Arab world in particular took another hit.
 The big U.S. mistake, however, concerned the hunt for top al Qaeda leaders.
 If Osama bin Laden, Ayman al-Zawahiri, Abu Zubaydah, and other top al Qaeda officials are found to have survived, the war will have failed to achieve a top objective.
 Rather than relying on Afghan and Pakistani forces to do the job in December near Tora Bora, Rumsfeld and Franks should have tried to prevent al Qaeda fighters from fleeing into Pakistan by deploying American forces on or near the border.
-U.S. troops should also have been used in the pursuit of Mullah Omar and remnants of the Taliban, even though this mission was less important than the one against al a hard time getting many tens of thousands of troops into Afghanistan, since no neighboring country except Pakistan would have been a viable staging base-and Pakistan was not willing to play that role.
+U.S. troops should also have been used in the pursuit of Mullah Omar and remnants of the Taliban, even though this mission was less important than the one against al Qaeda leaders.